xyzRGB23/Touch2Blend-OSC/README.md

 # Touch2Blend-OSC
  Stream parameters from Touchdesigner to Blender to use as Drivers via OSC.
+Tested in Blender 4.2.2 LTS (latest 1.10.2024) and TouchDesigner 2023.11510

  ## Dependencies:
  python-OSC